jghiloni/pointerstructure/README.md

 The goal of pointerstructure is to provide a single, well-known format for addressing a specific value.
 This can be useful for user provided input on structures, diffs of structures, etc.

+## Note from @jghiloni

+Since Mitchell has archived his repos and pointerstructure has no blessed fork, I thought I would start one here and am willing to take ownership of it.

 ## Features